Dodgers clinch postseason berth in 8-4 win over D-backs

+LOS ANGELES (AP) — The Dodgers are chasing the San Francisco Giants in the NL West.
+They caught their rival in one big way by becoming the second team in the majors to clinch a postseason berth.

-LOS ANGELES (AP) — The Los Angeles Dodgers clinched a postseason berth, getting home runs by Max Muncy, Trea Turner and Will Smith to beat the Arizona Diamondbacks 8-4 on Tuesday night for their fifth win in a row.
+Max Muncy, Trea Turner and Will Smith homered in an 8-4 victory over the Arizona Diamondbacks on Tuesday night that was their fifth in a row.

-Their eighth straight victory at home, combined with losses by Cincinnati and San Diego, secured the Dodgers’ ninth consecutive playoff appearance in pursuit of a second straight World Series championship.
-LA’s home record of 51-23 leads the majors.
+The Giants had locked up a playoff spot a night earlier.
+The Dodgers secured their ninth consecutive postseason appearance with their eighth straight home win and help from Cincinnati and San Diego, which both lost.
+The defending World Series champions got it done at home, where their 51-23 record leads the majors.

+“It’s definitely something that shouldn’t be taken for granted,” third baseman Justin Turner said.
+“At the same time, our focus is on us and taking care of what’s in front of us.
+That’s probably why I didn’t even realize we had a chance to clinch tonight.”

 Tony Gonsolin (3-1) scattered two hits over five scoreless innings, struck out six and walked two.